MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-In DataKnots, aggregate operations are naturally expressed as pipeline combinators.
-Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the pipeline algebra.
+In DataKnots, aggregate operations are naturally expressed as query combinators.
+Moreover, custom aggregates can be easily constructed as native Julia functions and lifted into the query algebra.

 ## Filtering & Slicing Data

 DataKnots comes with combinators for rearranging data.
-Consider `Filter`, which takes one parameter, a predicate pipeline that for each input value decides if that value should be included in the output.
+Consider `Filter`, which takes one parameter, a predicate query that for each input value decides if that value should be included in the output.